jadecobra/python_tdd_exercises/source/how_to/create_person.rst

   the terminal shows the test passed

 * The factory function currently returns the exact same dictionary every time, regardless of what inputs it gets.
 It is a :doc:`singleton function </functions/functions_singleton>`.
 To be more useful it has to use the inputs it is given.
-I will add another test to ``test_person.py`` with a different set of inputs
+I add another test to ``test_person.py`` with a different set of inputs

   .. code-block:: python